 After the system has been patched, it needs to restart the appropriate application-level services.
 Until this process has been completed, Heartbleed Bug tools and utilities used to scan for this issue may still identify the system as vulnerable.
 In some cases, there may only be one service to restart but there could be other dependencies that also require a refresh.

 Now that the security issue has been resolved and systems are no longer susceptible to Heartbleed, SSL certificates need to be rekeyed, reissued, then reinstalled.
 This process will be used to implement new certificates with new keys that have not been potentially broken into or have data retrieved from.

-Even though password resets are part of the standard corporate security policy to be changed every X days, it is advised that a password reset be performed to remove any chance of an unwanted intruder to use a previous password to gain access
+Even though password resets are part of the standard corporate security policy to be changed every X days, it is advised that a password reset be performed to remove any chance of an unwanted intruder using a previous password to gain access.

 As an additional precautionary measure in securing messages, IT professionals can incorporate hash message authentication code (HMAC) signing.
 This process involves combining hash functions with a secret key to produce a cryptographic message.
 By incorporating this method for secure message traffic, it will be much more difficult for a hacker to steal information coming across the wire in this highly-encrypted fashion.